ynakaDream/Deep-Learning-GANs/README.md

 ```

 ## Usage
-The default setting is implemented GCGAN for MNIST dataset.
+The default setting is
+- batch size: 100
+- number of epochs: 20
+- gan's type: GAGAN
+- dataset: MNIST

 The command is as follows:
 ```bash
 python3 main.py
 ```